How VOCs could be destroying your health, while you sleep

 What are we tucking our children into?

-By the way it’s not just what you sit or sleep on.
-Ovens, drapes, blinds, adhesives, moth balls, air fresheners, heating systems, electronics, paint, varnish, carpets, rugs, and even wooden floors all have VOCs.
-You’re likely surrounded by them – at home and at work.
+By the way, it’s not just what you sit or sleep on.
+Ovens, drapes, blinds, adhesives, mothballs, air fresheners, heating systems, electronics, paint, varnish, carpets, rugs, and even wooden floors all have VOCs.
+You’re likely surrounded by them – at home and work.

 VOCs are so prevalent in everyday life that it almost seems impossible to avoid them.
-But there is hope – providing you take action!
+But there is hope – provided you take action!

 Here are a few things you can do:

-• Install and maintain carbon monoxide and radon detectors in your home, and get your house tested for harmful chemicals with an HVAC expert in your area.
+• Install and maintain carbon monoxide and radon detectors in your home, and get your house tested for harmful chemicals with an HVAC expert.

-• Improve your ventilation, which can include natural strategies like growing indoor plants and using essential oil diffusers. (instead of conventional air fresheners or candles)
+• Improve your ventilation, including natural strategies like growing indoor plants and using essential oil diffusers (instead of conventional air fresheners or candles).

 The bottom line: it’s important to recognize that we live in a toxic world.
 But, for every problem – there is a solution.
-Take action today to protect the health of yourself and your family.
+Take action today to protect your health and that of your family.
 It’s worth the effort.

 Sources for this article include: